Larabia/Spanish-RandomHaiku/README.md

 Run this project 📌

-To run this proyect you can fork it ande open de conteining folder on your favorite ide.
+To run this proyect you can fork it and open de conteining folder on your favorite ide.
 You'll need to instal *NodeJS* if you don't have it yet! just run 'node main.js' in your terminal and be amaze by your haiku!
 Now you can reflect on the haiku wisdome.